Consulting and advising for preclinical epilepsy and neurological disease drug discovery

 2025

-The models with the highest clinical concordance were: maximal electroshock test and 6 Hz test, followed closely by the corneal kindled mouse
+In preclinical epilepsy therapy screening, it is difficult to know which animal models can be most predictive of clinical success.
+This study establishes a framework to demonstrate that the models with the highest clinical concordance were: maximal electroshock test and 6 Hz test, followed closely by the corneal kindled mouse

 Read more